AramKoorn/swifty/README.md

 # Installation SPM

-You can install swifty by using the Swift Package Mangager. add this your Package.swift file
+You can install swifty by using the Swift Package Mangager.
+Below you can find an example to import swifty for a project called my Project
 ```
-Code here
+// swift-tools-version:5.2
+// The swift-tools-version declares the minimum version of Swift required to build this package.

+import PackageDescription

+let package = Package(
+    name: "myProject",
+    dependencies: [(.package(url: "https://github.com/AramKoorn/swifty", from: "0.0.1"))
+        // Dependencies declare other packages that this package depends on.
+        // .package(url: /* package url */, from: "1.0.0"),
+    ],
+    targets: [
+        // Targets are the basic building blocks of a package.
+A target can define a module or a test suite.
+        // Targets can depend on other targets in this package, and on products in packages which this package depends on.
+        .target(name: "myProject", dependencies: [.product(name: "swifty", package: "swifty")]),
+        .testTarget(
+            name: "myProjectTests",
+            dependencies: ["myProject"]),
+    ]
+)

 ```

 # Install and get Swifty!